aidamorinashala/frontend-challenge/thoughtprocess.md

 Then refactoring the query client provider to be in own file and import in root layout.

+Deciding to do a hook for useCart.

+Weighting in if I should do optimistic UI for adding to cart but lack of time.

 ## Todos
-- [ ] Check for root layout and query client provider for react query
+- [x] Check for root layout and query client provider for react query
 - [ ] Image lazy loading Next.js
 - [ ] If time fix stars to be aligned at the bottom always to a fixed position.
 - [ ] If time fix the loading and error handling to be prettier.